taniabadescu27/sports-events/README.md

 ## 🤖 AI-Assisted Parts

-- Some classes and methods (e.g., `EventPublishingService`, test templates) were initially generated using ChatGPT.
+- Some classes and methods (e.g. `EventPublishingService`, test templates) were initially generated using ChatGPT.

 - All AI-generated code was:
   - Reviewed for correctness and compliance with project structure.